 What Are Broken Capillaries?

-Broken capillaries are not actually broken simply superficial capillaries that become visible because of damage to collagen, elastin in dermis and blood vessel walls.
-This damage is predominantly caused by sun exposure and in Brisbane, our high UV places us at risk of developing facial capillaries and redness, broken blood vessels on the decolletage.
+Broken capillaries are merely superficial capillaries that become visible because of damage to collagen, elastin in dermis and blood vessel walls.
+This damage is predominantly caused by sun exposure, and in Brisbane, our high UV places us at risk of developing facial capillaries and redness, broken blood vessels on the decolletage.

 What Makes You Prone To Facial Capillaries?

 - Fair skin.